• Skip to main content

 Where to Stay When Taking the NFLD Ferry

 Depending on the time of year or the time of crossing, you may want to spend a night in North Sydney, Nova Scotia, or in Port aux Basques, Newfoundland.
-If you have to drive after sunset, we recommend getting a hotel as there are quite a few moose roaming the area throughout the year.
+If you have to drive after sunset, we recommend getting a hotel as quite a few moose are roaming the area throughout the year.
 You do not want to hit one!

 Chambers Guest House B&B – North Sydney

 North Sydney is a great place to find charming guesthouses and Chambers Guest House B&B is one of our favourites.
-This charming 1880 Victorian home has been in the same family for four generations and was actually built by the current owner’s great grandfather who was a sea captain and merchant.
+This charming 1880 Victorian home has been in the same family for four generations and was built by the current owner’s great grandfather who was a sea captain and merchant.

 Run by Cheryl, spending the night at Chambers is like stepping back in time with antique furnishings, collectible china and glass, and gracious hospitality.
 There are four bedrooms, some of which have private bathrooms, and offer great value at only $75 – $100 per night.
 This includes a delicious gourmet breakfast, such as fresh fruit, boiled or scrambled eggs, a variety of cereal accompanied with in-season berries and yogurt, waffles with local maple syrup, and a variety of delicious homemade muffins, loaves, and cake.
 Beverages include milk, juice, tea, and coffee.